Private, In-Home Tutoring in Tualatin, Oregon

-SchoolTutoring Academy’s tutoring programs for Tualatin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Tualatin, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Tigard-Tualatin School District reaches students at the level they are at and then help them to soar.
 This is done through using the Core Curriculum State Standards as well as the experience and creativity of the educational staff.
 The goal of creating students with good citizenship and decision-making qualities who are prepared for entry into the workforce or higher learning is guided through the curriculum and its focus on academics, community service, and character development.

 We currently cover the following Tualatin-area school district: Tigard-Tualatin School District.

 Educating Our Parents: Understanding the Tualatin District Curriculum